Seoul represents the futuristic race South Korea has run over the past years.

 Perfect to get more insights into Korean culture and life.

 Here we share our recommended Seoul travel itinerary for 3-7 days.
-So read on to discover which places you absolutely need to visit in Seoul.
+The map below shows all the places you visit during these 7 days.
+Read on to discover which places you absolutely need to visit in Seoul.

 Seoul itinerary 3 days – What to do in Seoul for 3 days

 Here we describe what you can do in Seoul in 3 days.